Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 For example, it’s not that important how digital photos are taken compared to how easy they are to edit and share.
 Or it’s not that important how Uber drivers' locations are detected compared to the ability to manage orders based on their real-time locations.

 When a disruptive technology appears, it’s not immediately noticeable.
-Humanity doesn’t immediately realize it as a holistic concept; the realization comes post factum, and everyone says, “Yes, it’s obvious.
+Humanity doesn’t immediately recognize it as a holistic concept; the realization comes post factum, and everyone says, “Yes, it’s obvious.
 I’ve always said that.”

-For engineers, the first versions of the technology will be just an interesting combination of old stuff.
+For engineers, the early iterations of the technology will be just an interesting combination of old stuff.
 Engineers will either miss the big picture or highlight some specific case.
 I risk calling [Large Language Models](https://en.wikipedia.org/wiki/Large_language_model) as an example of such a specific term — just a couple of years have passed, and we are already expanding the concept to multimodality.

 For businesses, and marketers in particular, it’s more important to take advantage of the technology and sell faster than to understand what their product is based on.
 An example of such an approach would be the term “Artificial Intelligence”, from which various technologies of different levels have been emerging for the last 50 years as soon as they become mature enough to demonstrate their boundaries: expert systems, image recognition, logic programming, etc.